Revitalising Private Conservation

 The Revitalising Private Conservation in South Australia Program is expanding the number, extent and quality of protected areas of native vegetation on private land in South Australia.

-The program provides existing and aspiring Heritage Agreement owners with:
+This multi-million-dollar program provides existing and aspiring Heritage Agreement owners with:

 - Access to technical and practical advice